usnistgov/fipy/documentation/SOLVERS.rst

 :term:`PETSc` (the Portable, Extensible Toolkit for Scientific Computation) is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
-It employs the MPI standard for all message-passing communication (see :ref:`PARALLEL` for more details).
+It employs the :ref:`MPI` standard for all message-passing communication (see :ref:`PARALLEL` for more details).

 .. attention:: :term:`PETSc` requires the :term:`petsc4py` and :ref:`mpi4py`